 In arbitral proceedings with more than one arbitrator, any decision of the arbitral tribunal is made by a majority of all its members.
 A unanimous vote is not required.
 If one or more arbitrators do not participate in a vote, the other arbitrators may decide without them.
 In case of a tied vote, the chairman of the tribunal has a casting vote.
-The vote on the award is recorded in writing in the minutes of the hearing on the vote.
+The award must be signed by all members of the arbitral tribunal.
+If a tribunal member refuses to sign the award or does not sign it for any reason, this must be noted in the award together with the reason.

-32 Dissenting opinions
+33 Dissenting opinions